Biofuels

 All dry bulk biomass products used in the production of biofuels share two main factors: they are required in much larger volumes to generate the equivalent energy produced from fossil fuels; and they have to be more highly processed to release their energy.
 As a result, biofuel processing and handling equipment must be able to meet the demand for very high capacities and efficiencies.
 It must also mitigate any safety risks from managing dry bulk biomass materials that naturally hold a lot of energy and can potentially self-combust.

-Our equipment is designed to meet these needs with ease, and Siwertell screw-type unloaders are the only high-capacity, enclosed, continuous ship unloaders capable of handling biomass safely.
+Our equipment is designed to meet these needs with ease, and Siwertell screw-type ship unloaders are the only high-capacity, enclosed, continuous ship unloaders capable of handling biomass safely.

 SHIP UNLOADING